VPDC

 • Rash 3-5 days after other signs of illness.
 The “measles rash” typically starts at the face and then spreads down to the rest of the body.

 Measles can cause several health complications.
 Common complications include ear infections and diarrhea.
 About 1 in 5 people who are not vaccinated in the United States who get measles will be hospitalized.
 Serious complications include lung infection (pneumonia), dehydration, or swelling of the brain.
+In rare cases, it can affect the brain years after a child has recovered from illness.
 Before widespread vaccines in the United States, hundreds of people died from measles.

 Those who are more likely to have serious complications due to measles are: